CptHilda0079/CptHilda0079.github.io/_posts/2024-01-09-TryHackMe-Simple_CTF.md

 ![image](https://github.com/user-attachments/assets/1d50c079-dbaa-4a1c-8518-addd4f5604b1)

-There is not much going on, so we will start to find other web pages on the website
+There is not much going on, so we will start to find other web pages on the website.

 ## Gobuster
-Using Gobuster we can find any hidden directories within the website
+Using Gobuster, we can find any hidden directories within the website
 ```
 └─$ gobuster dir --url http://10.10.133.211/ --wordlist /usr/share/dirbuster/wordlists/directory-list-2.3-small.txt
 ===============================================================